raspberrypilearning/our-beat/en/step_4.md

 9. When the bass micro:bit receives 'newBar', it plays in time with the melody.

-This bass works well with our melody - you can make your own!
+This bass works well with our melody — but you can try making your own!

-Add these blocks inside the else in `on radio received`{:class="microbitradio"}:
+Add these blocks inside the 'else' in `on radio received`{:class="microbitradio"}:

 ```microbit
 radio.onReceivedString(function (receivedString) {